bagustris/A-VB2022/README.md

 **The Expressive Burst-Type Task (A-VB Type)**

 In the A-VB Type task, participants will be challenged with classifying the type of expressive vocal burst from 8 classes (Gasp, Laugh, Cry, Scream, Grunt, Groan, Pant, Other).
-The score for this task is set by our team is**0.4791 UAR**.
+The score for this task is set by our team is **0.4791 UAR**.

 ## Citation
-> B. T. Atmaja and A. Sasou, “Leveraging Pre-Trained Acoustic Feature Extractor For Affective Vocal Bursts Tasks,” in APSIPA Annual Summit and Conference, 2022.
+> B. T. Atmaja and A. Sasou, “Leveraging Pre-Trained Acoustic Feature Extractor For Affective Vocal Bursts Tasks,” in 2022 Asia-Pacific Signal and Information Processing Association Annual Summit and Conference (APSIPA ASC), Nov.
+2022, pp. 1412–1417, doi: 10.23919/APSIPAASC55919.2022.9980083.